popovkai/medixgraphweb/README.md

-# Official Website for mediXgraph
+# Official website for mediXgraph

 URL: http://medixgraph.com/

+An AI company focusing mobile vision that addresses challenges in biological and medical domains.